 The Community College Advisory Panel (CCAP)

-The Community College Advisory Panel (CCAP) was established by the Board of Trustees to assist the College Board in better serving community colleges and the many students whose access to higher education is through this sector.
+The Community College Advisory Panel (CCAP) was established to assist the College Board in better serving community colleges and the many students whose access to higher education is through this sector.
 CCAP promotes national recognition of the role of community colleges in providing access to higher education.
 It encourages increased participation of community colleges in College Board membership, meetings, governance and advisory activities in order to build partnerships with schools and other sectors of higher education on behalf of educational excellence for all students.

 Membership for 2016–2017